 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Yunshan Cao: My research focuses on diagnosing and treating fibrosing mediastinitis, pulmonary arterial hypertension, and pulmonary vascular stenosis to enhance patient prognosis and quality of life through interventional therapies.
+Yunshan Cao: This study primarily focuses on pulmonary vein stenosis caused by fibrosing mediastinitis and mainly presents the interventional treatment steps for pulmonary vein stenosis for beginners’ reference and learning.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll:2.10